ibm-cloud-architecture/drawit/README.md

 - Go to **Manage** and select **Access (IAM)**.
 - Go to **API keys** and select **Create an IBM Cloud API key**.
 - Copy the API Key.
-2. (Optional) Get Account ID:
-- From [IMS Portal](https://internal.softlayer.com/User/dashboard), enter customer name in **Search** on **Customer Name**, select the desired customer account in the search results, click on the BlueMix symbol in upper right, and copy the IBM Cloud Account ID.
-- From [VPC Operations Dashboard](https://opsdashboard.w3.cloud.ibm.com/ops/landing), enter customer name in **Search**, select the desired customer account in the search results, and copy the IBM Cloud Account ID.
-3. Convert RIAS to drawio file(s):
+2. Convert RIAS to drawio file(s):
 - Start **Draw IT** application.
 - Copy API Key into **API Key** field.
 - (Optional) Copy Account ID into **Account ID** field.